 Flatpack furniture can be surprisingly tricky at times and benefits greatly from the help of a handyman.

-Prices will vary, but as an example, a handyman will charge between £50-100 to assemble a flat pack double wardrobe and five-drawer chest of drawers.
+Prices will vary, but as an example, a handyman will charge an average of £70 to assemble a flat pack double wardrobe and five-drawer chest of drawers.
 On average, you should put aside between 2-4 hours for this.

 Most professionals in this trade will have a ‘handyman price list’ that provides the average cost for the typical home improvement tasks they can help with.

 However, there will be instances in which fees will increase, so it’s worth communicating your requirements clearly before hiring a handyman.
 Factors that will influence the total amount quoted include:

 Type of project

 As you would expect, the more complex or time-consuming the task, the higher the price.
 For example, hanging a picture or putting up a curtain rail costs an average of £45.
 Electrical work is charged at a minimum of £60, while a bigger project such as putting up eight shelves will cost £200.